Your Rights Under the Party Wall Act 1996

 Your Rights

-You have the right to maintain and repair party walls but where you need or want to alter the structure of the adjoining wall, you need to serve a party structure notice giving at least 2 months notice of the proposed date of the commencement of the alterations work to the owners of any adjoining property or properties affected and the full details of what you’re intending to do.
-Obviously, this isn’t necessary for things like minor work such as drilling holes to fix screws or hammering nails in etc but pertains more to the following though the list below isn’t exhaustive:- Building of an entirely new party wall, fence or structure
+You have the right to maintain and repair party walls but, if you need to alter the structure of the adjoining wall, you need to serve a party structure notice giving at least 2 months' notice of the proposed date of the commencement of the alterations work to the owners of any adjoining property or properties affected, and the full details of what you’re intending to do.
+Obviously, this isn’t necessary for minor work, such as drilling holes to fix screws or hammering nails in, but it is important if you are carrying out any of the work in the list below (though this isn’t exhaustive):

 - Lowering or raising the height of an existing party wall or changing its thickness